 I’m confident you get the picture, and could add another 1,000 “you know you’re a mom if” scenarios.
 And honestly, in the grind of it all, the whole “oh, you’ll miss it one day” comments only go so far.
 I need perspective.
 I need hope.
 I need to know that my husband will not be executed and the world will not fall apart because someone CAN’T FIND THEIR SHOES.
 (Oh, my poor husband.)

 The answer is that we cannot operate as a One Mom Show.
 We can’t do it all, and we can’t do it alone.
-There is no guilt in admitting that.
+There is no guilt in admitting our imperfection.
 There is no shame in asking for help and calling in reinforcements, even if you think you don’t have any.
 The truth is that most of us usually do have someone, but we are too busy ruling them out.
 “Oh, no—I couldn’t ask her; she’d think this about me.
 And not her, I can’t bear to think of what she’d say about the house if she saw it right now.
 And So-and-So, do you know what he fed the kids last time?
 And I can’t ask her; she’s just getting over the sniffles.
 And I couldn’t possibly ask So-and-So, knowing how busy they’ve been.
 And she probably wouldn’t be free anyway.
 I wouldn’t want to impose…” On down the list we go until we’ve convinced ourselves there’s no one left.
 It’s time to reach out, even if the situation is less than perfect.

 All that before I’ve even added God to the equation, ‘cause we know He can still make the world go round while we take a 15 second record-breaking potty break.
 He doesn’t need my perfection, and all He asks for is my willingness (Some days, I don’t have much more than that to offer.)